barotto/libRocketDoc/pages/tutorials/dragging.md

 }
 ```

-The DragListener object will now receive a call to ProcessEvent() whenever an item is dropped on the registered elements or any of their children.
+The `DragListener` object will now receive a call to `ProcessEvent()` whenever an item is dropped on the registered elements or any of their children.

 #### The 'dragdrop' event

-The event we'll be processing is the 'dragdrop' event.
+The event we'll be processing is the `dragdrop`{:.evt} event.
 This event is sent to the element that the dragged element was dropped onto.
-The dragged element itself can be queried from the event as the parameter 'drag_element'.
+The dragged element itself can be queried from the event as the parameter `drag_element`{:.prop}.

 We can now write a simple handler that will move dragged elements between the two containers: